-Evidence of Learning: High Impact Service Learning CHF 2990B Seminar in Family Studies Measurable Learning Outcome Students will volunteer at an approved community agency, document hours served, and write a paper reflecting on their experience as it relates to professional development and skills.
-Method of Measurement Direct and Indirect Measures Threshold for Evidence of Student Learning Findings Linked to Learning Outcomes Interpretation of Findings Action Plan/Use of Results Learning Outcome 1.A: Students will document 20 hours of community service which reflects understanding social values and diversity.
+ct Service Learning CHF 2990B Seminar in Family Studies Measurable Learning Outcome Students will volunteer at an approved community agency, document hours served, and write a paper reflecting on their experience as it relates to professional development and skills.
+Method of Measurement Direct and Indirect Measures Threshold for Evidence of Student Learning Findings Linked to Learning Outcomes Interpretation of Findings Action Plan/Use of Results Learning Outcome 1.A: Students will document 20 hours of community service, which reflects understanding social values and diversity.
 Measure 1: Complete a log of hours with verification by site supervisor Measure 1: 90% of students will demonstrate success in this domain.
-Measure 1: Fall 2015: 25/29 or 86% completed with C or better Spring 2016: 17/24 or 71% completed this assignment at C or better.
-Of the 7 who did not meet the standard of a C or better, 3 failed did not meet the C minimum in the course.
-Measure 1: Fall 2015: 86% of students were able to complete this objective at a passing level for this course.
-Of those who did not complete at a passing level 2 later unofficially withdrew from the course.
-Spring 2016: 17/24 or 71% completed this assignment at C or better.
-Of the 7 who did not meet the standard of a C or better, 3 failed did not meet the C minimum in the course.
-Measure 1: Fall 2015: Remind students of the importance of this portion of the course throughout the semester.
+Measure 1: Fall 2016: 14/14 or 100% completed with C or better Spring 2017: 14/16 or 87% completed this assignment at C or better.
+Of the 2 who did not meet the standard of a C or better, 1 failed did not meet the C minimum in the course.
+Measure 1: Fall 2016: 100% of students were able to complete this objective at a passing level for this course.
+Spring 2017: 14/16 or 87% completed this assignment at C or better.
+Of the 2 who did not meet the standard of a C or better, 1 failed did not meet the C minimum in the course.
+Measure 1: Fall 2016: Remind students of the importance of this portion of the course throughout the semester.
 Encourage students to complete service hours throughout the semester rather than leaving them to the end of the term.
-Spring 2016: 17/24 or 71% completed this assignment at C or better.
+Spring 2017: 17/24 or 71% completed this assignment at C or better.
 Of the 7 who did not meet the standard of a C or better, 3 failed did not meet the C minimum in the course.
 Measure 2: Students will complete a reflection paper based on their experiences out in the community Measure 2: 85% of students will complete this paper with a grade of 80% or higher.
-Measure 2: Fall 2015: 25/29 or 86% completed with C or better Spring 2016: 21/24 or 88% completed this assignment at C or better.
-Measure 2: Fall 2015: 86% of students were able to complete this objective at a passing level for this course.
-Of those who did not complete at a passing level 2 later unofficially withdrew from the course. a passing level 1 later dropped the course.
-Spring 2016: 21/24 or 88% completed this assignment at C or better.
-Measure 2: Fall 2015: Remind students of the importance of this portion of the course throughout the semester.
+Measure 2: Fall 2016 : 14/14 or 100% completed with C or better Spring 2017 : 14/16 or 87% completed this assignment at C or better.
+Of the 2 who did not meet the standard of a C or better, 1 failed did not meet the C minimum in the course.
+Measure 2: Fall 2015: 100% of students were able to complete this objective at a passing level for this course.
+Spring 2017: 14/16 or 87% completed this assignment at C or better.
+Of the 2 who did not meet the standard of a C or better, 1 failed did not meet the C minimum in the course.
+Measure 2: Fall 2016: Remind students of the importance of this portion of the course throughout the semester.
 Encourage students to complete assignments.
 The due date of this assignment has also been moved back to allow the maximum amount of time to complete the assignment.
-Spring 2016: Remind students of the importance of this portion of the course throughout the semester.
+Spring 2017: Remind students of the importance of this portion of the course throughout the semester.
 Encourage students to complete assignments.
 The due date of this assignment has also been moved back to allow the maximum amount of time to complete the assignment.
 Students who did not complete this assignment were already struggling in the course prior to this assignment.